-All our communities can develop into healthy, unpolluted, inclusive, prosperous places to live, work and enjoy, well-connected and served by green and fair transport that works for everyone.
+All our communities can thrive as healthy, inclusive, prosperous places to live, work and enjoy, well-connected and served by green and fair transport that works for everyone and our planet.

 That’s why we’re working together to support and empower communities, and advise policy and decision-makers, to help to unlock the great benefits of sustainable and inclusive transport for all.

 We are asking governments at all levels, our partners in transport and within communities, to work with us.
-We are at a critical point: we must work swiftly to ensure we have our transport priorities right, based on communities and environment, health and wellbeing.
+We must work swiftly to ensure we have our transport priorities right, based on communities and environment, health and wellbeing.

 Why is change needed?

-We must turn the corner on greenhouse gas emissions in the next decade if we are to have a chance of keeping the Earth’s climate safe and habitable.
-The biggest source of emissions is transport, and increasing car and van mileage means emissions continue to rise.
+We must turn the corner on greenhouse gas emissions in the current decade if we are to have a chance of keeping the Earth’s climate safe and habitable.
+Transport is the biggest source of emissions in the UK, and emissions have failed to fall to date.